 There are two primary differences with these options…

-1. Objective and How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action.
+1. Objective and The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More

-The “Call Now” CTA requires the Reach objective, which means that you can only optimize for Reach or Impressions.
-In other words, Facebook isn’t going to optimize for an action, which will limit the impact you can make — unless you target an audience that is already hugely relevant.
+The “Call Now” CTA requires the Reach objective, which means that you can only optimize for Reach or Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More.
+In other words, Facebook isn’t going to optimize for an action, which will limit the impact you can make — unless you target an This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More that is already hugely relevant.

-The “Phone Call” ad destination option requires the Traffic objective, which means that you can optimize for The link click metric measures all clicks on links that drive users to properties on and off of Facebook. and Landing Page View is a Facebook ads metric that represents when people land on your destination URL after clicking a link in your ad., in addition to Impressions and Daily Unique Reach Facebook ads optimization allows you to limit the number of times you reach your audience to no more than once per day..
+The “Phone Call” ad destination option requires the Traffic objective, which means that you can optimize for The link click metric measures all clicks on links that drive users to properties on and off of Facebook.
+More and Landing Page View is a Facebook ads metric that represents when people land on your destination URL after clicking a link in your ad.
+More, in addition to Impressions and Daily Unique Reach Facebook ads optimization allows you to limit the number of times you reach your audience to no more than once per day.
+More.
 As a result, Facebook can optimize for an action that may help lead to better results.